mildlytested/Wild-West---SOC-Core-Skills---Notes/README.md

 # Wild-West---SOC-Core-Skills---Notes
-links collected from SOC Core Skills class, December 14 to 18, 2020.
+links collected from SOC Core Skills class, December 14 to 17, 2020.

 [SOC Core Skills w/ John Strand](https://wildwesthackinfest.com/training/soc-core-skills-john-strand/)

-## Links
+## Links from Day 1 and Day 2

 * [strandjs/IntroLabs: These are the labs for my Intro class(Yes, this is public.
 Yes, this is intentional.](https://github.com/strandjs/IntroLabs)
 * [Home - PingCastle](https://www.pingcastle.com/)